Statistical properties of zeta functions' zeros: Selberg's zeta functions for compact and non-compact manifolds

-Moreover, recently there was some numeric and theoretical work on the eigenvalues of the Laplace operator on manifolds $\Gamma \backslash \mathbb{H }$ for arithmetic groups $\Gamma .$ First, numeric and heuristic analysis showed that the spacings between eigenvalues resemble spacings between points from a Poisson point process rather than spacings between eigenvalues of a random matrix ensemble (see Bogomolny et al \cite{bggs92} and references wherein).
-Next some rigorous explanations of this finding have been given.
-They are based on exceptionally large multiplicities of closed geodesics with the same length.
-See Luo and Sarnak (\cite{luo_sarnak94a} and \cite{luo_sarnak94b}) and Bogomolny et al \cite{bogomolny_leyvraz_schmit96}.
+Moreover, recently there was some numeric and theoretical work on the eigenvalues of the Laplace operator on manifolds $\Gamma\backslash \mathbb{H }$ for arithmetic groups $\Gamma.$ First, numeric and heuristic analysis showed that the spacings between eigenvalues resemble spacings between points from a Poisson point process rather than spacings between eigenvalues of a random matrix ensemble (see Bogomolny et~al.~\cite{bggs92} and references wherein).\vadjust{\goodbreak} Next some rigorous explanations of this finding have been given that relate it to large multiplicities of closed geodesics with the same length.
+See Luo and Sarnak (\cite {luo_sarnak94a} and \cite{luo_sarnak94b}) and Bogomolny et al. \cite{bogomolny_leyvraz_schmit96}.

-There is also some work on correlations of closed geodesics - see Pollicott and Sharp \cite{pollicott_sharp06}.
+There is also some work on correlations of closed geodesics -- see Pollicott and Sharp \cite{pollicott_sharp06}.